 The large ensemble cast transported their audience from the dark Court of a jealous king to the bright sunshine of a Bohemian festival, in this heartbreaking story of redemption.
 King Leontes (played by Adebeyo Bolaje) topples his own kingdom when he falsely accuses his queen of adultery with his childhood friend.
 In his rage, he loses his wife, his son, and his baby daughter.
 Years later, in the pastoral landscapes of his old friend’s kingdom, the seeds are planted for reunion, redemption, and rebirth.

-This production will previewed in London in May at the Embassy Theatre, Royal Central School of Speech and Drama.
+This production previewed in London in May at the Embassy Theatre, Royal Central School of Speech and Drama.
 And then went on to sold out run at the Minack Theatre.

 ’A Midsummer Night’s Dream’